INSRapperswil/piapi/README.rst

 name as required argument and some *params* (data requests) or *payload* (action requests).
 All requests will return the response as JSON structure.

-.. note:: The requests for data resource always returns a detailed JSON structure and not the summary one.
+Also note that the requests for data resource always returns a detailed JSON structure and not the summary one.

 Rate Limiting
 -------------